-There is only one prescription medication available in the UK and this is Xenical (Orlistat).
+There are several prescription medications available in the UK.
+Pills like Xenical (Orlistat) and Mysimba work as 'fat-blockers' and injections like Saxenda work to reduce appetite and control blood sugar levels.
 The cost of weight loss medication through the NHS in the UK is on the decline (in 2007, the total cost amounted to £51.6 million).
 From 2016, we can see that Net Ingredient Cost (NIC) was £9.9 million.

 One interesting statistic related to obesity and hospital admission is that 67% are female, whilst the overall obesity statistics show that men are more likely to be overweight/obese.
 One possible reason is that it can be more difficult for women to lose weight, both anatomically and socially.

 Yes.
 Both obesity and being overweight are steadily on the rise like it has been for a number of decades.
 Adults in the UK that are classed as "overweight" account for over 60% of the population.
 It is predicted that if we continue at this rate, half of the population will be obese in a further 30 years.

 Body positive campaigners may argue that we are looking at this backwards.
 Yes, people are getting bigger, but if it's happening to all of us, surely obesity will become the new 'normal' weight, and the current 'healthy' BMI will represent being statistically underweight?

 This could be true if it wasn't for obesity having been linked with an increased risk of developing type 2 diabetes, heart disease, and several cancers.
 Cancer Research UK recently stated that they have noted a 45% rise in the number of cancer cases resulting from excess weight.
 The charity has joined the call for a 'sugar tax' on soft drinks in an effort to curb this trend.